Rho-mu/Project-4-Raytracer-/README.md

 # Usage
 takes 4 arguments:
 1: The width of the scene greater than 0

-2: the Height of the scene greater than 0
+2: The Height of the scene greater than 0

 3: The input file (Doesn't change anything)

 4: The output file (I've been using .data instead of .ppm, because I haven't
                     been able to write to ppm)